On triples of ideal chambers in A2-buildings: Introduction

-The triples of objects in the boundaries of spaces $\Es$ with geometric structures are basic tools, for example in the study of surface group representations.
-For instance, in the cas where $\Es=\HH^2$, they may be used to define the notion of Euler class \cite{Gol80}, and Penner-Thurston shear coordinates on the Teichmüller space.
-In the case where $\Es=\HH^2_\CC$, the ideal triples are classified by Cartan's angular invariant (see for example \cite[\S 7.1]{GolBook}), and they may be used to define Toledo's invariant and maximal representations, (see \cite{Tol89}.
-See for instance \cite{BIW10} for generalization to higher rank Hermitian symmetric spaces $\Es$ and the link with triples in their Shilov boundary.
-In hyperbolic geometry, the interplay between the geometry of the hyperbolic space $\Es$ and the projective geometry of the associated projective line at infinity $\bordinf\Es$ is fundamental, and invariants of ideal configurations are often defined using cross ratios.
-For higher rank symmetric spaces $\Es$ of type $\typeA_{\N-1}$ (e.g. corresponding to the group $\PGL_\N(\RR)$), ideal configurations in $\Es$ may be seen as configurations in the projective space $\PP=\PP(\RR^\N)$.
-In particular, ideal chambers of $\Es$ correspond to complete flags in $\PP$, and generic pairs of flags (or generic $\N$-tuples of points) in $\PP$ correspond to maximal flats in $\Es$.
-This is still true in the non-Archimedean setting, i.e. for $\Es$ a Euclidean building of type $\typeA_{\N-1}$ (replacing $\RR$ by a ultrametric valuated field $\KK)$.
-Configurations in projective spaces have been widely studied and used.
-In particular, triples of flags in $\PP(\RR^3)$ and their classical invariant, the triple ratio, are the basic building block to define generalized shearing coordinates for higher Teichmüller space \cite{FoGoIHES} (representations of surface groups in $\G=\SL_3(\RR)$).
-In this article, we investigate the geometry in an Euclidean building $\Es$ of type $\typeA_2$ of some simple ideal configurations, mainly the generic triples of ideal chambers, and the relationship with their projective geometry in the projective plane $\PP$.
-Our first motivation is to use it to study actions of punctured surface groups on $\typeA_2$-Euclidean buildings $\Es$, using ideal triangulations and a geometric interpretation in $\Es$ of Fock-Goncharov parameters (see \cite{ParDegFG}).
-The main result is a classification of ideal triples of chambers by the geometry of the naturally associated flats in $\Es$, in relation with their triple ratio as triples of flags in $\PP$.
-In the case where $\Es$ is a real tree (e.g. a real building of type $\typeA_1$), any generic ideal triple bounds a {\em tripod} in $\Es$, that is a convex subset consisting of union of three rays from a point $\xE\in\Es$ (the {\em center} of the tripod).
-This is no longer the case in general in higher rank buildings like $\typeA_2$ buildings, and many types of configurations are possible.
-A special case was studied by A. Balser, who established a caracterisation of triples of points in $\bordinf\Es$ bounding a tripod in $\Es$ \cite{Balser08} (and used it to study convex rank $1$ subsets in $\typeA_2$-buildings).
+The main result is a classification of ideal triples of chambers by the geometry of the five naturally associated flats in $\Es$, in relation with their triple ratio as triples of flags in $\PP$.
+In the case where $\Es$ is a real tree (e.g. a Euclidean building of type $A_1$), any generic ideal triple bounds a {\em tripod} in $\Es$, that is a convex subset consisting of union of three rays from a point $\xE\in\Es$ (the {\em center} of the tripod).
+This is no longer the case in general in higher rank buildings like $A_2$-buildings, and many types of configurations are possible.
+A special case was studied by A. Balser, who established a characterization of triples of points in $\bordinf\Es$ bounding a tripod in $\Es$ \cite{Balser08}, and used it to study convex rank $1$ subsets in $A_2$-buildings.
 We give here a complete and precise description.

+We now get into more details.
+Let $\Es$ be a real Euclidean building of (vectorial) type $A_2$, i.e. with model flat the Euclidean plane

+endowed with the finite reflection group $\W=\Sym_3$ acting by permutation of the coordinates.
+Note that $\Es$ is not necessarily discrete (simplicial) nor locally compact, and possibly exotic.